 It’s earnings time.
 We’ve been following publically-traded companies for whom the cloud call center is a significant component of their business.
 Many released financial results in the past couple of weeks, so let’s see what can be discerned about the near term future of the sector.
 This isn’t an exhaustive review, of course.
-To keep the blog post digestible, we are just focussing on companies with interesting news.
-This quarter that’s Avaya, Five9, RingCentral and Twilio.
+To keep the blog post digestible, we are just focusing on companies with interesting news.
+This quarter that’s Avaya, Five9, RingCentral, and Twilio.

 Avaya (NYSE: AVYA) reported revenue of $757 million for the quarter ending March 31, a decline of 3% quarter-over-quarter, narrowly missing expectations.
 The “expectations” game is one that newly-public Avaya is going to have to get used to.
 The data point that CEO Jim Chirico emphasized in their earnings call (slides and transcript) was that cloud offerings accounted for 11% of revenue, which is up 2% quarter-over-quarter.